ShamAhmad2022/movies-library/README.md

 ![](WRRClab15.jpg)

 ## Overview
-I've created a database to get and send data to it by get and post requests.
+I've created 3 new request methods: update,delete and get by Movie ID.
 ## Getting Started
 1. open from a client
 2. enter the valid URL
 3. if the URL requires query params don't forget to specify them

 ## Project Features
-* get movies from the table in the database
-* add movie to the table in the database
+* Update a certain movie by its ID
+* Delete a certain movie by its ID
+* Get a certain movie by its ID